adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="0303" data-name="ClientHello Version">

 In TLS 1.2 and below, this field indicated the highest version supported by the client.
-However, using this field for version negotiation has been deprecated in favor of the `supported_versions` extension, so in TLS 1.3 this field *must* be set to `0x0303` (TLS 1.2).
+However, using this field for version negotiation has been deprecated in favor of the `supported_versions` extension, so in TLS 1.3 this field is set to `0x0303` (TLS 1.2) to support older servers.

 </div>
 <div class="segment" data-hex="f70d1790e5eb5b81c70815f47bf41703165542f3b734f609924fb0e4f16a7c6f" data-name="Random">

-The client provides 32 bytes of randomness that are used in {TODO} later in the handshake.
+The client shares 32 bytes of randomness that are used later in the handshake process.

 </div>
 <div class="segment" data-hex="20bada4ab837b92b32c76ca330c0b859485f7eac0ead4c4fba4c440cf3c3b045a1" data-name="Legacy Session ID">

 Previously, this value was used to identify clients across sessions.
-However, since this functionality is now handled by pre-shared keys in TLS 1.3, clients just generate a random session ID each time to avoid confusing intermediate clients which may only support TLS 1.2.
+However, since this functionality is now handled using pre-shared keys in TLS 1.3, clients just generate a random session ID each time to avoid confusing intermediate clients which may only support TLS 1.2.

 * `20`: length of the session ID (between 0 and 32)
-* `ba da 4a ... b0 45 a1`: session id
+* `ba da 4a ... b0 45 a1`: session ID

 </div>
 <div class="segment" data-hex="0076130213031301c02fc02bc030c02c009ec0270067c028006b00a3009fcca9cca8ccaac0afc0adc0a3c09fc05dc061c057c05300a2c0aec0acc0a2c09ec05cc060c056c052c024006ac0230040c00ac01400390038c009c01300330032009dc0a1c09dc051009cc0a0c09cc050003d003c0035002f00ff" data-name="Cipher Suites">

 In this section of the handshake, the client lists all the cipher suites which it supports.
 Each cipher is identified by a two-byte number assigned by [IANA](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4).
+The server uses this info to find a preferable cipher that both sides support.

 * `00 76`: length of cipher suite list (118 bytes)
 * `13 02 13 ...
-2f 00 ff`: list of ciphers in order of preference.
+2f 00 ff`: list of ciphers in order of preference
     * `13 02`: TLS_AES_256_GCM_SHA384
     * `13 03`: TLS_CHACHA20_POLY1305_SHA256
     * `13 01`: TLS_AES_128_GCM_SHA256